 January 1, 2005.
 Solving the 'Four-Color Problem' of Map Making.
 The new computer verification of the proof of the Four Color Theorem.

 December 18, 2004.
 A Finite Discussion of Infinite Numbers.
 How many real numbers are there?

 October 9, 2004.
 Solve the Equation, Get an Interview.
 The use of logic and math puzzles in job interviews for high tech firms.

 September 4, 2004.
 Math in Baseball.
 The use of statistics in baseball.

 May 22, 2004.
 The awarding of the Abel Prize, the newly established mathematical equivalent of the Nobel Prize.

 April 10, 2004.
+The Math Guy: Pyramids and Oranges.
 The computer-aided proof of Kepler's sphere packing problem.

 December 27, 2003.
 The centenary of the birth of John von Neumann.

 July 5, 2003.
 Weekend Edition Filmfest: the mathematics in the movie A Beautiful Mind.